Join for FREE

 [edit] Behaviour

-It builds its nests in cracks of caves or cliffs.
-The nests are built of roots and stems of plants such as heather or furze, and are lined with hair or wool.
-3-6 eggs are laid in April-May in western Europe.
+They build their nests in crevices of caves or cliffs.
+The nests are constructed from roots and stems of plants such as heather or furze, and are lined with hair or wool.
+The clutch consists of 3-6 eggs which are laid in April-May in western Europe.

 A resident species with some altitudinal movements.